-The FAA National Showcase Concert was held at the National Folk Festival in Canberra on Sunday 27 March 2016
+The FAA National Showcase Concert was held at the National Folk Festival in Canberra on Sunday 1st April.

 The Winner, The Young Artist of the Year 2018 will be supported and mentored by FAA and associates throughout the year –opening pathways into the industry nationally and internationally.
-In addition to 12 months of development support, the Winner will have the opportunity to feature and participate in the FAA Conference and will perform at a minimum of three national festivals.
+In addition to 12 months of development support, and will have the opportunity to feature and participate in the FAA Conference and will perform at a minimum of three national festivals

 The Runner-Up will receive development support within the music industry to the value of $500.
 Examples of this may include marketing support, design, and photography – to be decided in collaboration.